leshow/blog/content/post/unit_type_pattern.md

    | |_____^
 ```

 You can solve this annotation with `Xmodem::<(), fn(Progress) -> ()>::transmit`.
 But every call-site will need to be annotated.
-If the return type is changed to `impl FnMut`, as in the next section, it asks for an annotation I'm not sure how to solve.
+If the return type is changed to `impl Fn`, as in the next section, it asks for an annotation I'm not sure how to solve.

 ## Using unit type params